-- Spelling check option works horizontally, this means that it will look from left to right and keep on going until the check is done.
-If we have errors horizontally than also it will first check A1, B1, C1…..
+- The spelling check option works horizontally, meaning it will look from left to right and continue until the check is complete.
+If we have errors horizontally, it will first check A1, B1, and C1…..
 And not vertically.
 So we should first select the data.

-- Spelling check works by referring the dictionary and searching the typed words from that dictionary.
-This is the same as a function of using Vlookup, if the data is present then it’s ok else we will get an error.
-Same is with the spell check if the word is not found in the dictionary than the spell check will return an error and offer a matching word that can be used.
+- Spelling check works by referring to the dictionary and searching the typed words from that dictionary.
+This is the same as a function of using Vlookup; if the data is present, then it’s ok else; we will get an error.
+The same is with the spell check; if the word is not found in the dictionary, then the spell check will return an error and offer a matching word that can use.

-- In case of using spelling check, excel goes inside the cell value and treats that value as a text and a sequence of typed alphabets as a single word, separated with space.
-If in case the text that is typed is in all Upper case than this word will not come under the spell check error.
+- When using a spelling check, excel goes inside the cell value and treats that value as a text and a sequence of typed alphabets as a single word, separated with space.
+If the typed text is in all Upper cases, then this word will not come under the spell-check error.

 How to Use Spelling Check Option in Excel?

-The first step will be to choose the data that we want to check.
-This saves our time in case we just need to check some of the data.
+The first step will be choosing the data we want to check.
+This saves us time if we need to check some of the data.